List of Project Management Terms and Concepts

 No matter you are trying to find some basic project management terms or looking to understand the key differences between the key project management concepts, you are in the right page.
 There are some basic terms that can be understandable by the people who are out of the field of project management.
 However, there are some terms and concepts that most of the project management professionals can find difficult to understand.
-In this article, we collected some of the most popular project management terms and concepts that you should know.
+In this article, we collected a list of popular project management terms, concepts, and their definitions.

 Like other disciplines and professions, project management has its own terminologies and concepts.
 While reading this article, you will see that some ordinary words have acquired a technical meaning over time.
 However, some of them are specific to the field of project management.
-Here below you can find top project management terms and concepts that you need to know.
+Here below you can find a list of project management terms, concepts and their definitions.

 Activities are the smallest units of works that form tasks.
 An activity is a component of task that should be performed during the project work.